 Sales, Use, & Lodging Taxes

 Note: City of Grand Junction facilities are temporarily closed to the public.
 We offer a robust level of service that can be completed remotely.
-Please view a list of contact options specific to your needs.
-We'll be happy to help you.
+Please click here to schedule a virtual meeting.

 Sales and use taxes are the largest source of operating revenues for the City of Grand Junction.
 The City currently has over 5,400 vendors who are licensed and collect the City's sales tax on their business transactions.
 A business is required to collect the City's sales tax when it sells retail tangible personal property inside City limits.
 Of the 5,400 licensed vendors in the City, a few are also required to collect lodging tax (6%) which is used solely by Visit Grand Junction to promote tourism in the City.